By Sheena Lewis

 We know, without a doubt, that men with badly damaged sperm DNA are less likely to get their partner pregnant, have double the risk of miscarriage and are less likely to be successful with fertility treatment, such as IVF.
 We have found that 80 percent of the men attending fertility clinics, who had normal sperm counts, had a high sperm DNA damage result using our Exact test.
 Once you understand your levels of sperm DNA fragmentation (or sperm DNA damage) you have the information you need to make important decisions about the next steps that are right for you.

 Simple lifestyle changes can reduce sperm DNA damage, as can certain clinical treatments.
 Drinking less and eating a healthy diet are just two of the ways you can help reduce your levels of sperm DNA damage.
 In the festive period, you will need to be extra strong-willed to leave the processed food and alcohol alone, but it will be worth it.

-Examen has a range of Exact sperm DNA tests.
-Some are only available through specialists; however, we do have a test which can be purchased directly and is available online.
-Order your Exact FertilityTM test today or speak to your fertility expert about Exact tests and find out more about how the test results could help you find the answers you’ve been searching for.
+Examen has a range of Exact sperm DNA tests available through specialists.
+Speak to your fertility expert about Exact tests and find out more about how the test results could help you find the answers you’ve been searching for.
 For some, next Christmas might look entirely different, meanwhile, we will continue to dedicate everything we do to helping men become dads.